If you work more than 44 hours in a week in Ontario, you’re likely entitled to overtime pay — often called time and a half.

 Your regular hourly rate × 1.5 = overtime rate.
 For salaried workers, divide your weekly salary by 44 to determine the regular hourly rate.

-👉 Can my employer give me time off instead of paying overtime?
+👉 Can my employer give me time off instead of pay?

 👉 Can I be disciplined for working unauthorized overtime?

-Yes, but your employer must still pay you for that time.
+Yes — but your employer must still pay you for those hours.

-If your employer refuses to pay you overtime, misclassifies you as exempt, or fails to include overtime in your severance, speak to an Ontario employment lawyer at Samfiru Tumarkin LLP.
+If your employer refuses to pay overtime, misclassifies you as “exempt”, or excludes overtime frome your severance, contact Samfiru Tumarkin LLP.

 • 👥 Over 50,000 clients helped across Canada